 The reflection of shockwaves inhibit the bubble growth.
-In fact the bubble will asymptotically reached a finite diameter, figure 3.3.
+In fact the bubble will asymptotically reach a finite diameter, figure 3.3.
 Bubble growth in a channel can be simulated in 1D with 1D Keller-Miksis equations.
 This is employed next.
 In this model, the long-time pressure is assumed to reach 2pnidus/(Rmax-Rnidus – 1).
 This long-term pressure takes into account the 1/r expanding shock waves and doubling of pressure from reflections.
 The results of the 1D Keller-Miksis model are compared with 3D direct simulations in figure 3.3.